vulkomilev/oumi/docs/.sphinx/index.rst

-Open Unified Machine Intelligence (Oumi) Documentation
+Open Universal Machine Intelligence (Oumi) Documentation
 ======================================
-Welcome to the documentation for Open Unified Machine Intelligence (Oumi) !
+Welcome to the documentation for Open Universal Machine Intelligence (Oumi) !

 Oumi is an open, collaborative modeling platform that allows you to build foundation models end-to-end including data curation/synthesis, pretraining, tuning, and evaluation.